Estimated reading time: 10 minutes

 Are there ways to prepare so you can take the day off?

-If I had an opportunity to sit with her I would love to go over her budget with her, if she has one at all.
-If not I’d certainly work with her if she allowed me to so we could see where all of her money goes to help her get back on track.
+I’d certainly work with her if she allowed me to see where all her money goes to help her get back on track.

-So my first tip is to have some form of a budget so you know exactly where all of your money is going.
+So, my first tip is to have a budget so you know exactly where your money is going.

 My second tip is to combat all the small expenses in your budget.

-If you could find all those little expenses that you blow every day and find a cheaper alternative like making your own coffee and bringing a lunch you could use that money for a rainy day.
+If you could find all those little expenses you blow every day and find a cheaper alternative, like making your coffee and bringing a lunch, you could use that money for a rainy day.

-Just because you might have lots of debt or on a low-income doesn’t mean you still can’t have an emergency savings fund.
-Of course it’s possible.
+Just because you might have lots of debt or are on a low income doesn’t mean you still can’t have an emergency savings fund.
+Of course, it’s possible.

-The hard part for many is waiting to see the emergency money pot grow or they spend it because of some excuse or another which is not an emergency.
+The hard part for many is waiting to see the emergency money pot grow, or they spend it because of some excuse or another that is not an emergency.

-Paying down your debt and not incurring any more debt is another way to lessen the burden of wondering if you can afford to take day off from work.
+Paying down your debt and not incurring any more debt is another way to lessen the burden of wondering if you can afford a day off.

-Some people don’t have any options especially if they are a contractor and or run their own business inside or outside of the home.
+Some people don’t have any options, especially if they are a contractor or run their businesses inside or outside the home.

-Finding a work life balance might be tough especially if you are the only captain of your ship.
-If you don’t show up to work the job will not get done.
+Finding a work-life balance might be challenging, especially if you are the only captain of your ship.
+If you don’t attend work, the job will not get done.

 - How to handle when your spouse spends too much money

-- How to save money whilst doing your hobbies
+- How to save money while doing your hobbies

 - Are you Supermarket loyal?
 The Grocery Game Challenge Jan 20-26,2014